m-palmer/waste-collection/README.md

 Clone or copy this repository into your home directory so it lives at:

     /home/<your-user>/waste-collection

 Then run:

     cd waste-collection
     sudo ./install.sh

-Important:
-You must run the installer using sudo from a normal user account (not as root directly).
+Important: You must run the installer using sudo from a normal user account (not as root directly).

-This ensures cron jobs, Playwright, and browser files are installed for the correct user.
+When the installer starts, it will display a summary of all changes it will make and will require you to enter "Yes" before any changes are applied.If anything else is entered, the installer exits without modifying the system.

 After installation, reboot:

     sudo reboot

 Before the first run, open main.py and set your postcode and address:

     nano main.py

 Look for variables such as POSTCODE and ADDRESS_VALUE.